Table of Contents Hide

-Impact of Untreated Trauma in Children
+Impact of Untreated Trauma on Children

 In most cases, a child’s body and brain recover faster from a potentially traumatic experience, with no lasting harm.
-However, for some children, trauma delays with normal development and can have long-lasting effects.
+However, for some children, trauma delays normal development and can have long-lasting effects.
 After exposure to a traumatic life event, a child may show different kinds of responses to traumatic experiences.
 The reactions may be influenced by his developmental level, ethnicity/cultural factors, and previous trauma exposure.
 Some of the common effects of childhood trauma (signs and symptoms) witnessed include :

 - Body: Inability to control physical responses to stress, persistent prolonged illness, even into adulthood (heart disease, obesity)